Statement of Self Insurance

 - Third parties who are required to carry insurance should provide a duly executed Certificate of Insurance evidencing the requisite types and limits of insurance no less than one week prior to the date of event/contract/service.

-- Each certificate shall specify that the policy cannot be cancelled before the expiration date thereof and notice will be delivered in accordance with the policy provisions, that the University of Hawaiʻi and State of Hawaiʻi are named as additional insureds on General Liability, Automobile Liability, and Umbrella/Excess Liability Policies (in the absence of an agreement or contract with the third party, the University will require a copy of the actual endorsement to the policy); that the insurer waives any subrogation rights against the University of Hawaiʻi and State of Hawaiʻi, and that any insurance maintained by the University of Hawaiʻi and/or the State of Hawaiʻi will apply in excess of, and not contribute with, insurance provided by this policy.
+- Each certificate shall specify: should the policy be cancelled before the expiration date thereof, notice will be delivered to the University in accordance with the policy provisions; that the University of Hawaiʻi and State of Hawaiʻi are named as additional insureds on General Liability, Automobile Liability, and Umbrella/Excess Liability Policies (in the absence of an agreement or contract with the third party, the University will require a copy of the actual endorsement to the policy); that the insurer waives any subrogation rights against the University of Hawaiʻi and State of Hawaiʻi; and that any insurance maintained by the University of Hawaiʻi and/or the State of Hawaiʻi will apply in excess of, and not contribute with, insurance provided by this policy.

 - Certificate of Insurance Sample